Cocoa-only ice cream scoops in a dark bowl, showing a smooth, slightly matte texture.

 Sift the cocoa powder (45 g; 1.6 oz) through a fine-mesh sieve and into a small bowl if you haven’t already done so.
 Do not skip sifting, it is necessary.

-Make the corn starch slurry: in a large heatproof bowl, put the corn starch (25 gr; 1 oz) and 3 tablespoons of the cold milk (45 g; 1.5 oz).
+Make the cornstarch slurry: in a large heatproof bowl, put the cornstarch (25 gr; 1 oz) and 3 tablespoons of the cold milk (45 g; 1.5 oz).
 Whisk until smooth.
 Set aside.

 Warm the rest of the milk with the sugar: in a medium saucepan, put the rest of the milk (550 g; 19.5 oz) and all the sugar (215 g; 7.6 oz) and warm over medium heat, often stirring until the sugar dissolves.
 Do not let the milk boil before the sugar fully dissolves, or the milk may curdle; often stirring helps the sugar dissolve efficiently.